The European System

 Andrew Moravcsik and Kalypso Nicolaidis, ‘Explaining The Treaty Of Amsterdam: Interests, Influence, Institutions’ (1999) 37 Journal of Common Market Studies 59, p.
 80.

 Brunner v European Union Treaty Case no BVerfGE 89 (de German Constitutional Court, 1993).
 In particular, in paragraph 22 of its judgment, the Federal Constitutional Court states, ‘If common actions and measures under Titles V and VI TEU impose obligations on member-States, binding in international law, to make constitutionally relevant encroachments on private rights, all such encroachments, if they occur in Germany, will be subject to review in full by the German courts.
 In that respect, the protection of fundamental rights provided by the German constitution is not displaced by supra-national law that could claim precedence.
 Just as with any traditional international treaty, in so far as its implementation internally would infringe constitutional rights it is prohibited by German constitutional law.’

+The EU had also sought to accede to the European Convention of Human Rights but this was later struck down by the Court of Justice of the European Union.
 ‘Consolidated Texts of the EU Treaties as Amended by the Treaty of Lisbon’ (n 2), Art.
 6(2) (as amended).

 Jürgen Römer v City of Hamburg Case no C–147/08 (European Court of Justice, 10 May 2011).

 It should also be noted that the Charter of Fundamental Rights of the European Union Article 21(1) prohibits discrimination based on “sexual orientation.”

 Oliver Brüstle v Greenpeace eV Case no C–34/10 (Court of Justice of the European Union, 18 October 2011).